Finite torsors over strongly $F$-regular singularities: Introduction

 \subsection{Acknowledgements}

-I would like to thank Bhargav Bhatt, Srikanth~Iyengar, Christian Liedtke, Stefan~Patrikis, Anurag~Singh, Daniel~Smolkin, Axel~St\"abler, and Kevin~Tucker for all the help and valuable discussions they provided to me when working on this paper.
-I also would like to thank Manuel Blickle, Holger Brenner, Patrick Graf, and Mircea Musta\c{t}\u{a} for valuable comments on previous drafts.
+The author would like to thank Marco~Antei, Fabio Bernasconi, Bhargav~Bhatt, Srikanth~Iyengar, Christian~Liedtke, Zsolt~Patakfalvi, Stefan~Patrikis, Anurag~Singh, Daniel~Smolkin, Axel~St\"abler, and Kevin~Tucker for all the help and valuable discussions they provided to him when working on this paper.
+I also would like to thank Manuel Blickle, Holger Brenner, Patrick Graf, Mircea Musta\c{t}\u{a}, and Thomas Polstra for valuable comments on previous drafts.
 I am also thankful to Abhishek Shukla who pointed out a mistake on the first version.
-I am particularly thankful to the referee for his valuable feedback.
-I am deeply grateful to my advisor Karl~Schwede for all his support, guidance and encouragement throughout this project.
-Without his helpful advice and insights this preprint would not be possible.
+I am deeply grateful to my advisor Karl~Schwede for all his support, guidance, and encouragement throughout this project.
+Without his helpful advice and insights this preprint would have not being possible.
+I am particularly thankful to the anonymous referees for their valuable feedback.